-EXECUTIVE SUMMARY OF THE REMUNERATION POLICY 2023 4
+EXI ECUTIVE SUMMARY OF THE REMUNERATION POLICY 2024 4

-INTRODUCTION 7
+ΙΝΊ TRODUCTION 7

+9

-SECTION I 10
+SEC CTION I 10

-1 ROLES AND RESPONSIBILITIES OF THE BODIES INVOLVED IN THE PROCESS OF PROVISION AND IMPLEME NTATION OF
+1 ROLES AND RESPONSIBILITIES OF THE BODIES INVOLVED IN THE PROCESS OF PROVISION AND IMPLEMEN TATION OF

-REMUNERATION POLICIES 10
+- MUNERATION POLICIES 10

-1.1 SHAREHOLDERS' MEETING 10
+1.1 10

-1.2 BOARD OF DIRECTORS 10
+1.2 10

-1.3 Nomination and Remuneration Committee 11
+1.3 NOMINATION AND REMUNERATION COMMITTEE 11

 1.4 CHIEF EXECUTIVE OFFICER 13

 1.5 HUMAN RESOURCES 13

 1.6 INTERNAL AUDITING 13

 1.7 INDEPENDENT AUDITORS 13

-1.8 EXTERNAL ADVISORS USED IN CREATING THE REMUNERATION POLICY 14
+1.8 EXTERNAL ADVISORS USED IN CREATING THE REMUNERATION POLICY 13

 2 REASONS AND PURPOSES PURSUED THROUGHT THE REMUNERATION POLICY 14

 3 LINK BETWEEN REMUNERATION POLICY AND THE COMPANY'S STRATEGIC DIRECTIONS 15

 4 REMUNERATION STRUCTURE 16

 4.1 RECIPIENTS OF THE REMUNERATION POLICY 16

-4.2 FIXED REMUNERATION POLICY 16
+4.2 FIXED REMUNERATION POLICY 17

 4.3 VARIABLE REMUNERATION POLICY 17

 4.4 ADDITIONAL ELEMENTS OF REMUNERATION 21

 5 LINK BETWEEN THE CHANGE IN RESULTS AND VARIABLE REMUNERATION 21

 6 TREATMENT PROVIDED IN CASE OF EARLY TERMINATION OF THE EMPLOYMENT RELATIONSHIP 21

-SECTION II 23
+SEC CTION II 23

-1 IMPLEMENTATION OF REMUNERATION POLICY IN 2022 23
+1 IMPLEMENTATION OF REMUNERATION POLICY IN 2023 23

 2 GOVERNANCE 23

-2.1 MEETINGS AND COMPOSITION OF THE NOMINATION AND REMUNERATION COMMITTEE 23
+2.1 23

 2.2 EXTERNAL CONSULTANTS 23

-3 VARIABLE AND FIXED REMUNERATION 24
+VARIABLE AND FIXED REMUNERATION 24

-4 INDEMNITY IN THE EVENT OF THE EARLY TERMINATION OF THE RELATIONSHIP OR OF OFFICE 25
+INDEMNITY IN THE EVENT OF THE EARLY TERMINATION OF THE RELATIONSHIP OR OF OFFICE 25

-5 Pay for performance 25
+5 PAY FOR PERFORMANCE 25

-GLOSSARY 35
+GL OSSARY 38

-EXECUTIVE SUMMARY OF THE REMUNERATION POLICY 2023
+EXECUTIVE SUMMARY OF THE REMUNERATION POLICY 2024

-At the last Shareholders' Meeting held on April 19, 2022, the Report on Remuneration Policy 2022 and Compensation Paid 2021 received a positive opinion on its substance and content, which led to an assessment of substantial continuity with the past.
-Some investors highlighted points of attention related to disclosure issues, which this year's Report considers, intending to offer the clearest and most transparent representation possible.
+At the last Shareholders' Meeting held on April 18, 2023, the Report on Remuneration Policy 2023 and Compensation Paid 2022 received a positive opinion on its substance and content, which led to an assessment of substantial continuity with the past.
+In any case, in the section that examines the voting performance of the past five years, the Company informs about the more punctual activities that have been carried out in connection with the results.

-In order to offer an organic overview of the Policy the document starts with the description of the Governance process for the definition of the Policy, the purposes are defined next, then it is provided the composition of the remuneration package, succeeded by a description of any ex-post correction clauses.
-This is followed by Section II which provides details of the compensation paid for 2022.
+To offer an organic overview of the Policy the document starts with the description of the Governance process for the definition of the Policy, the purposes are defined next, then it is provided the composition of the remuneration package, succeeded by a description of any ex-post correction clauses.
+This is followed by Section II which provides details of the compensation paid for 2023.